bernardtankx/Music-Genre-Classification/README.md

 `python train.py 3`

+## Credits
+The code that supported multi-GPU data-parallelism training in this repository were obtained from [keras-multi-gpu](https://github.com/rossumai/keras-multi-gpu).
+There are no special reasons why I chose this compared to Keras's [multi_gpu_model](https://keras.io/utils/#multi_gpu_model).

 ## References
 [1] Pons, Jordi, Thomas Lidy, and Xavier Serra.
 "Experimenting with musically motivated     convolutional neural networks."
 Content-Based Multimedia Indexing (CBMI), 2016 14th International Workshop on (2016): 1-6